Border Collie Puppy Information

 Vaccinations and Worming Information

-7 to 8 weeks - First Vaccination Combo distemper, hepatitis
+7 weeks - First Vaccination Combo distemper, hepatitis

 parvovirus, coronavirus parainfluenza